WomenPlusPlus/deploy-impact-21-inzone-a/src/README.md

 - If you want, you can run *spoky* in an emulator for Android or iOS.
 You can find more information at the links below:
   - [Android Studio Emulator](https://docs.expo.dev/workflow/android-studio-emulator/)
   - [iOS Simulator](https://docs.expo.dev/workflow/ios-simulator/) (only for macOs)

+## Offline solution
+*spoky* is designed to be a tool that can be effectively used in areas where internet connectivity is poor.
+That is why our solution focused on the possibilities for offline usage.
+We accomplished that by using [AsyncStorage](https://react-native-async-storage.github.io/async-storage/docs/install), an easy to implement module for safely storing data and asynchronously download/upload them.